Impact of Climate Change

 Arrested Developments: Combating Zombie Subdivisions and Other Excess Entitlements by Jim Holway with Don Elliott and Anna Trentadue.
 The link below takes you to the Lincoln Institute of Land Policy publication library.

 Western Lands and Communities (WLC) focuses on shaping growth, sustaining cities, protecting resources, and empowering communities in the Intermountain West.
 It addresses these challenges through applied research, tool development, exploring policy linkages between land and related natural resources, and engagement of policy makers.
 We regularly rely on demonstration projects to apply and test innovative approaches and focus on dissemination of the lessons learned through working papers, Policy Focus Reports, presentations, and engagement with policy and decision makers.
 The geographic scope of WLC is the Intermountain West, from the Sun Corridor megaregion in Arizona to Montana's Crown of the Continent.
-Partners since 2003, the Lincoln Institute of Land Policy and the Sonoran Institute established the joint venture to further their complementary and overlapping missions to shape the future of the Intermountain West by informing land use and related natural resources policy.
+Partners since 2003, the Lincoln Institute of Land Policy and the Sonoran Institute established the joint program to further their complementary and overlapping missions to shape the future of the Intermountain West by informing land use and related natural resources policy.

 Western Lands and Communities efforts are organized into four major integrated areas: